Villa Firuze: History

 Villa Firuze is situated in Borjomi, a location renowned for its mineral and therapeutic waters throughout history.
 Originally, the land was owned by the Avaliashvili noble family, but in the 19th century, the area's natural resources caught the attention of Russian imperial authorities, transforming it into a favored summer retreat for the imperial family.

 The extension of the Transcaucasus Railway to Borjomi in 1894 made the region more accessible, further enhancing its popularity.
 The Russian royal family frequently visited, and when Grand Duke Nicholas Mikhailovich, the brother of Alexander II, became the Viceroy of the Caucasus, he constructed a palace in Borjomi.
 This development prompted Georgian elites and foreign dignitaries to establish summer residences in the vicinity.

 In 1891, Mirza Reza Khan, Iran's Consul in Tiflis, acting on the advice of prominent Iranian grand merchants who believed in the promising future of the area, invested a significant portion of the Consulate's funds in real estate in Borjomi.
 He acquired a valuable plot of land at the entrance to Borjomi Park and, in 1892, constructed a residence named Firuze, meaning "turquoise" in Persian.
 Designed in traditional Iranian architectural style, the villa served as a private retreat for his family and close guests, and was also referred to as the Firouze Hotel.

 After Reza Khan's departure from Georgia, the villa continued to operate as a guesthouse or resort.
 By the 1910s, it functioned as a hotel.

 During the Democratic Republic of Georgia (1918–1921) and after the Russian occupation (1921), the building seemingly continued to function as a guesthouse.
 However, following the occupation, Firuze was transferred to state ownership.
 There are no clear photographs from the 1920s that display the inscription "Hotel Firuze".
 Between the 1930s and the 1950s, the building was used as a residence for professional unions and as a guesthouse, and starting in 1950, it became part of the "Firuze" sanatorium.
 By the late 1980s, the building was designated as an immovable cultural heritage monument of Georgia.

 In the 1990s, the building ceased to operate as a sanatorium and was repurposed by the government to provide housing for forcibly displaced individuals.
 During this time, it fell into disrepair and suffered damage.
 In 2011, it was restored and revitalized.
-Today, Villa Firuze is privately owned and is no longer in use.
+Today, Villa Firuze is a hotel called Golden Tulip hotel.